Service client for accessing CodePipeline asynchronously.

 You can work with third party jobs by calling:

-PollForThirdPartyJobs, which determines whether there are any jobs to act on.
+PollForThirdPartyJobs, which determines whether there are any jobs to act upon,

-PutThirdPartyJobFailureResult, which provides details of a job failure.
+PutThirdPartyJobFailureResult, which provides details of a job failure, and

 PutThirdPartyJobSuccessResult, which provides details of a job success.